MapRock/TimeMolecules/docs/Spring_2026_Update/readme.md

 Time Molecules is fundamentally an **enterprise-scale data integration framework** built for the age of event streams, AI agents, IoT, and process-aware intelligence.
 It treats every business outcome — a customer journey, hospital episode, support ticket, manufacturing run, or AI-agent execution — as a *story* told through sequences of timestamped events (cases).
 These stories are then compressed into a massive, multi-dimensional collection of Hidden Markov Models (HMMs) that can be sliced, diced, compared, and queried at scale — exactly the way OLAP cubes handle facts about *things*.

-### The Two Core Pillars
+### Five Core Pillars of Time Molecules

+Time Molecules is not a single-process Markov model tool.
+It is a complete enterprise data integration and process-intelligence framework.
+Its power comes from these five interlocking pillars, drawn directly from the real-world needs of BI, process mining, systems thinking, and AI-agent observability.

 1. **Time is the Ubiquitous Dimension**
-   Time is the one attribute shared across virtually every system, database, event log, sensor feed, and AI-agent trace.
-By anchoring everything to timestamps and grouping events into cases, Time Molecules can link processes across heterogeneous systems *without* requiring perfect upfront entity resolution or rigid global schemas.
+   Time is the one attribute shared by virtually every system, log, sensor feed, and agent trace.
+By anchoring everything to timestamps and grouping events into cases, Time Molecules links processes across heterogeneous systems without requiring perfect upfront entity resolution or rigid global schemas.
+This creates a true “space-time” view of the enterprise.
-   This creates a true “space-time” view of the enterprise when combined with the Tuple Correlation Web from *Enterprise Intelligence*.
-You can now ask not only “what happened?”
-(OLAP) but “how did it unfold, how long did it take, and how is that changing over time?” — turning static BI into dynamic, systems-thinking intelligence.

 2. **LLMs Play a Fundamental Role in Semantic Integration**
-   LLMs are not an afterthought; they are the critical translation layer that makes large-scale integration practical in the messy real world.
-They excel at:
+   LLMs are the critical translation layer that makes large-scale integration practical in the messy real world.
+They discover and normalize event sets, map equivalent case types, extract events from unstructured sources, and support context engineering for AI agents — turning raw chaos into coherent, queryable process memory.
-   - Discovering and normalizing event sets across different vocabularies and systems.
-   - Mapping equivalent case types and process definitions.
-   - Extracting, classifying, and disambiguating events from logs, prompts, tool calls, and unstructured sources.
-   - Supporting context engineering for AI agents so every step (prompt, tool use, decision, retry) becomes a traceable, analyzable event.

-   This symbiotic partnership — structured, interpretable Markov ensembles + LLM-powered semantic glue — is what turns raw event chaos into coherent, queryable process memory.
+3. **Stories (Event Sequences / Cases) Are the Fundamental Transactional Unit of Intelligence**
+   Traditional BI works with *facts about things*.
+Time Molecules works with *stories that unfold over time*.
+Every customer journey, hospital episode, support ticket, manufacturing run, or AI-agent execution is a case — a sequence of timestamped events.
+These stories, not isolated facts, are the atomic unit of process-aware intelligence.

+4. **Time Molecules Are the Time-Oriented Counterpart to Thing-Oriented OLAP Cubes**
+   Just as OLAP cubes compress millions-to-trillions of transactions into multi-dimensional aggregates of *things*, Time Molecules compresses millions-to-trillions of event sequences into a massive collection of lightweight, cacheable Hidden Markov Models (HMMs).
+The result is a probabilistic, multi-dimensional “process cube” that can be sliced, diced, compared, and queried at enterprise scale — in O(n) time.

+5. **Process-Aware Intelligence via Integration with Enterprise Intelligence**
+   Time Molecules does not stand alone.
+It extends the *Tuple Correlation Web* from *Enterprise Intelligence* to create a full space-time web of knowledge: the BI side of process mining and systems thinking.
+This integration enables true executive function — comparing processes, spotting emerging patterns, aligning actions with competing goals, and giving both humans and AI agents the process memory they need to reason, plan, and adapt.

 ### Why This Matters (and Why It’s Not “Just Markov Chains”)